Example: Create a GitHub Issue or Linear Ticket from Email

 - Custom headers carries the

-Authorizationheader to the tracker's API. - Payload template reshapes the parsed email into the JSON body the API expects.
+Authorizationheader to the API of the tracker. - Payload template converts the parsed email into the JSON body that the API expects.

-Both fields are set in the webhook edit form in the web UI.
+You set both fields in the webhook edit form in the web UI.

 Prerequisites